-Recent work has shed light on the basis of chocolate matrix interferences in potency testing
+Recent work has shed light on the issue of chocolate sample interferences in potency testing

 The Buzz around Edibles

 Cannabis edibles are all the rage, with a rapidly growing number of creative infused products.
 The list includes cannabis infused butter and oils, cookies, pizza, and of course the infamous gummies, amongst many others.
-In the lead pack in terms of popularity are the growing number of cannabis-infused chocolate products.
+Leading the pack in terms of popularity are the growing number of cannabis-infused chocolate products.

 Challenges loom for chocolate products, however, particularly in the realms of potency testing and quality control.
 It’s been observed that THC potency in chocolate is difficult to measure accurately making safety and QC a growing concern for patients and consumers.
-The major issue appears to be the nature of the matrix.
-Chocolate is known to possess numerous chemical compounds which may mask the presence of THC and other cannabinoids.
+The major issue appears to be the nature of the matrix, or the sample background, that chocolate introduces.
+Chocolate contains numerous chemical compounds which may mask the presence of THC and other cannabinoids.

 Cannabis consumption is surging during the present pandemic and many consumers and patients are moving to cannabis edibles in lieu of smoking and vaping.
 This makes the chocolate issue even more significant, requiring immediate attention from an analytical testing perspective.